 Should I Use An Implicit Or Explicit Grid?

--1.
+The grid you define with grid-template-columns and grid-template-rows is known as the Explicit Grid.
+The Explicit Grid enables the naming of lines on the Grid and also gives you the ability to target the end line of the grid with -1.
 You’ll choose an Explicit Grid to do either of these things and in general when you have a layout all designed and know exactly where your grid lines should go and the size of the tracks.

 I use the Implicit Grid most often for row tracks.
 I want to define the columns but then rows will just be auto-sized and grow to contain the content.
 You can control the Implicit Grid to some extent with grid-auto-columns and grid-auto-rows, however, you have less control than if you are defining everything.

 You need to decide whether you know exactly how much content you have and therefore the number of rows and columns — in which case you can create an Explicit Grid.
 If you do not know how much content you have, but simply want rows or columns created to hold whatever there is, you will use the Implicit Grid.